utz82/ZX-Spectrum-1-Bit-Routines/quattropic/readme.txt

 row in the sequence.
 You can disable looping altogether by uncommenting line 47 in main.asm.

-When you're done with composing, simply run the provided compile.bat resp. compile.sh scripts to convert your XM file into a ZX Spectrum .tap file.
+When you're done with composing, simply run the provided compile.cmd resp. compile.sh scripts to convert your XM file into a ZX Spectrum .tap file.

+compile.cmd/.sh will accept the following optional parameters (in the exact order listed here):

+  -t "song title"
+  -c "composer name"
+  -a address (must be a decimal number between 32768 and ~60000)

+Example: compile.cmd -t "My Song" -c "Great Musician" -a 40000 This will create a BASIC screen which reads "My Song by Great Musician", and assemble the player+data at address 40000.

+Alternatively, you can use interactive-compile.cmd/.sh to interactively set these parameters.

 Data Format